ale-long/Memewebsite-/README.md

 # Meme Website

 This website contains a plethora of memes and was created for fun in Introduction to Computer Science(CIS 005) at Laney College in Summer 2017.
 It attempts to simulate a fictional company webite with multiple pages linked together in order to allow the user to explore the different parts of the website.
+Technologies used: HTML and CSS.